ENFORCEMENT OF SUPPORT OBLIGATION

 judicial or administrative tribunal, take the following actions related to the

-establishment of paternity or the establishment, modification, or enforcement
+establishment of parentage or the establishment, modification, or enforcement

 of a support order, and to recognize and enforce the authority of state